 Most of us are familiar with the conventional method of saving money in Africa.
 By all means, you should know what a piggy bank is.
 You may have owned one or better still a ‘saving box’ in the past.
-And no, I am not about to convince you to create a saving box or the later.
+No, I am not about to convince you to create a savings box or the latter.
 The world has grown so much technologically that saving money is a lot easier now.
 No temptations or unforeseen circumstances.

 Thanks to technology and innovative ideas, there are currently a lot of trustworthy money saving apps that will make you want to save.
 These apps are quite easy to use and understand.
-They have some impressive features that makes saving better and effective even for Nigerians.
-I bet you will love which ever you decide to use.
+They have some impressive features that make saving better and effective even for Nigerians.
+I bet you will love whatever you decide to use.

 Money Saving Apps For Nigerians

-In a brief note, PiggyVest is a Financial Technology (Fintech) startup in Nigeria that runs a hassle free online saving scheme.
+On a brief note, PiggyVest is a Financial Technology (Fintech) startup in Nigeria that runs an online hassle free savings scheme.
 It is affiliated with and monitored by UBA Nigeria PLC.
 PiggyVest makes saving super easy by offering 2 effective money saving plans “Quicksave and Autosave“.

-To save better, you can opt in for piggyvest’s Safelock which enables you lock part of or all your money for a selected period.
+To save better, you can opt in for piggyvest’s Safelock which enables you to lock parts or all of your money for a selected period.
 You will get an instant upfront interest of up to 25%.

-To making saving even more enticing, Piggyvest introduced Investify enable interested savers invest their funds in low risk investment opportunities.
+To make savings even more enticing, Piggyvest introduced Investify to enable interested savers invest their funds in low-risk investment opportunities.
 Thus, the more funds you push into the investify scheme, the more money you make.

 Piggyvest offers free quarterly withdrawal for unlocked funds.
 Withdrawing outside the free withdrawal days attracts a 5% penalty fee.
 You can withdraw your money once it’s up to N3000 excluding the 5% fee if you are to withdraw outside the 4 free withdrawal days.

-CowryWise is another great automated savings app that was launched in 2017.
-The app offers three saving options; periodic, fixed, and one time savings.
+CowryWise is another savings app that encourages you to automate savings as well.
+It was launched in 2017.
+The app offers three savings options: periodic, fixed, and one time savings.
 These options come with impressive interest rates.
-Like most saving apps, you can lock your funds for a period and gain amazing interests on every fund you lock up.
+Like most savings apps, you can lock in your funds for a period.
+You are entitled to amazing interest in every fund you lock up.